Captain Bill McDonald: Well, there's only one riot, isn't there?

 A huge threat has raised its evil head.
-This threat is a danger to the entire nation/planet/galactic empire, and has already done a lot of damage.
+This threat is a danger to the entire state/province/nation/planet/galactic empire, and has already done a lot of damage.
 However, the government doesn't do the obvious thing to fight this oncoming hazard (rally the troops, send out the Marines, and use its full resources to destroy the threat once and for all).
 Instead they send in one man.

 If Joe makes a habit of succeeding at these missions he'll get a reputation for Doing the Impossible.

 This trope is an extreme application of The Main Characters Do Everything.
 It is related to It's Up to You and The Only One.
 It can involve Conservation of Ninjutsu.
 Contrast Surprisingly Elite Cannon Fodder, which is where a scrappy Ragtag Bunch of Misfits is sent out on an Impossible Task rather than an obvious badass.

 - Happened once in Negima!
 Magister Negi Magi.
 What reinforcement should the Mahora mages send against a force that easily defeated the Kyoto Magic Association and is about to release a Demon God?
 Their entire mage reserve, that would be too slow and too weak to make a difference, as well as leaving Mahora unguarded?
 No way.
 Send Evangeline instead.